brettcannon/python-launcher/README.md

 # The Python Launcher for UNIX

-An implementation of the `py` command for UNIX-based platforms.
+An implementation of the `py` command for UNIX-based platforms (with some potential experimentation for good measure 😉)

 The goal is to have `py` become the cross-platform command that all Python users use when executing a Python interpreter.
-By having a version-agnostic command it side-steps the "what should the `python` command point to?" debate by clearly specifying that upfront (i.e. the newest version of Python that is installed).
+By having a version-agnostic command it side-steps the "what should the `python` command point to?" debate by clearly specifying that upfront (i.e. the newest version of Python that can be found).
 This also unifies the suggested command to document for launching Python on both Windows as UNIX as `py` which has existed as the preferred [command on Windows](https://docs.python.org/3/using/windows.html#launcher) for some time.

-See the top of `py --help` for instructions.
+See the top section of `py --help` for instructions.

 # Search order